Discretizing and quantizing neural nets

 Scalar quantization comes in two main families.

-• Uniform quantization divides the interval into bins of equal width.
+- Uniform quantization divides the data interval into bins of equal width.
 The affine mapping below is the canonical example.
 Simple, computationally cheap, the default.

-• Logarithmic quantization uses bins narrower near zero and wider further out.
-Useful when the value distribution is non-uniform — NN weights cluster around zero, audio signals span many orders of magnitude.
-We rarely write down “logarithmic quantization” explicitly in NN papers, but it effectively happens in low-bit float types like bfloat16 and fp8.
+- Logarithmic quantization uses bins narrower near zero and wider further out.
+Useful when the value distribution is also fine near zero and coarse further out.
+This is specifically useful for NN weights that cluster around zero and audio signals that span many orders of magnitude.
+We rarely write down “logarithmic quantization” explicitly in NN papers, but it effectively happens in low-bit float types like

 2 Affine mapping